StoxLSTM: A Stochastic Extended Long Short-Term Memory Network for Time Series Forecasting: Methodology

 \subsubsection{Generative Model}

-The generative model evolves according to the factorization in Eq. \eqref{eq1}.
+The generative process adheres to the factorization presented in Eq. \eqref{eq1}.
 During preprocessing, zero-padding is applied at both ends of the look-back sequence: padding at the front generates the initial input \( x_0 \) with a length equal to the patch stride \( S \), and padding at the end aligns the predicted sequence length \( T \).
-The padded sequence is then segmented into patches \( p_{0:N} \), where \( N = \lceil \frac{L + T + S - P}{S} \rceil \), with patch size \( P \).
-These patches are embedded as:
+The padded sequence is then segmented into patches \( \bm{p}_{0:N} \), where \( N = \lceil \frac{L + T + S - P}{S} \rceil \) and \( P \) denotes the patch size.
+These patches are embedded as follows: